Psalms23/socket_chat/README.md

-# Simple Chat API
+# Jchat
-A simple chat API for the coderfactory blog article
+A simple chat working with sockets :)

 # Set up
 1. create a mongodb database and name it ` chat `